WebtoolsWendland/laravel-101/design-pattern.md

 ## Introduction

-In software engineering, a design pattern is a general reusable solution to a commonly occurring problem within a given context in softwaredesign.
+In software engineering, a design pattern is a general reusable solution to a commonly occurring problem within a given context in software design.
 A design pattern is not a finished design that can be transformed directly into source or machine code[^1].

 Read <http://www.phptherightway.com/pages/Design-Patterns.html>.
 ## Model-View-Controller